Spin-1 quarkonia in a rotating frame and their spin contents

 where $D_\mu=\partial_\mu+igA_\mu$ is the covariant derivative and $\hat{L}_q=\vec{x}\times (-i\vec{D})$ and $\hat{S}_q=\frac{1}{2}\gamma^0\vec{\gamma}^{\,}\gamma^5$ are the orbital and spin angular momentum operator for Dirac fields, respectively.
 Expressing this equation in the form $i\partial_0 \Psi=H\Psi$, we indeed find $H_r=H_i-(\vec{L}+\vec{S})\cdot \vec{\Omega}$ for Dirac particles; see \cite{deOliveira:1962apw,Hehl:1990nf,de1962representations,huang1994dirac,Papini:2002cp,Cai:1991wj,ryder1998relativistic,ryder2008spin} for more details.

-On the other hand, for massive spin-1 particles, only limited discussions are given in \cite{mashhoon1989electrodynamics,Cai:1991wj} and no concrete derivation exists.
+On the other hand, for massive spin-1 particles, only limited discussions were given in \cite{mashhoon1989electrodynamics,Cai:1991wj}.
 Recently, Kapusta \textit{et al.} investigated the spin-rotation coupling for massive spin-1 vector particles starting from the Proca equation in a rotating frame\cite{Kapusta:2020dco}.
-However, they found that the Hamiltonian in the non-relativistic limit reduces to $H_r=H_i-(\vec{L}+\frac{1}{2} \vec{S})\cdot\vec{\Omega}$ at the leading order in $\vec{\Omega}$(or vorticity), which is not consistent with our natural expectations.
+However, they found that the Hamiltonian in the non-relativistic limit is reduced to $H_r=H_i-(\vec{L}+\frac{1}{2} \vec{S})\cdot\vec{\Omega}$ at the leading order in $\vec{\Omega}$(or vorticity), which is not consistent with our natural expectations.
 Hence, it is imperative to derive the strength of the spin-rotation coupling for spin-1 particles especially for vector mesons in a model independent way based on Quantum Chromodynamics(QCD).

 In this work, we introduce a free parameter $g_\Omega$, so-called gravitomagnetic moment in \cite{Buzzegoli:2021jeh}, which represents the strength of the spin-rotation coupling for spin-1 system composed of a heavy quark and its anti-quark,